SunRidge School Governance

 SunRidge Parent Council

-SunRidge Charter School supports the active involvement of parents in the life of the school.
-To that end, a Parent Council will be established and operate at SunRidge.
+SunRidge School supports the active involvement of parents in the life of the school.
+To that end, a Parent Council operates at SunRidge.

-The Parent Council will be comprised of one parent representative from each class, selected in a manner determined by the class.
-The Parent Council will meet monthly.
-School administrators, faculty members, and other members of the school community will be invited to participate at meetings.
+The Parent Council is comprised of one parent representative from each class, selected in a manner determined by the class.
+The Parent Council meets monthly.
+School administrators,faculty members, and other members of the school community are invited to participate at meetings.

-Parent representatives will serve one-year terms that begin in October each year.
+Parent representatives serve one-year terms that begin in October each year.
 Representatives may serve more than one term if re-selected by their class.
-Representatives will: attend meetings; become involved in Parent Council discussions, activities, and decisions; report back to other parents in their respective classes; and get input from those other parents.
+Representatives attend meetings, become involved in Parent Council discussions and activities, report back to other parents in their respective classes at parent evenings and receive input from those other parents.

-One parent representative, selected by the Council as chair, will facilitate Parent Council meetings or assign that role to another member.
-Another representative will be selected by the Council as treasurer and will maintain the financial records for the funds raised and allocated by the Council.
-A Secretary will be selected from either the membership of the Parent Council or from the parent body at large to take minutes at the meetings.
-Every effort will be made to make Parent Council decisions by consensus of the members present.
+One parent representative, selected by the Council as chair, facilitates Parent Council meetings or assigns that role to another member.
+Another representative is selected by the Council as treasurer.
+Every effort is made to make Parent Council decisions by consensus of the members present.
 If the facilitator deems it necessary for the good of the school, decisions may be made by a majority vote of the members present.

 The Parent Council will: